top of page

 We also gain better insight and understanding when Christ says, ' With desire I have desired to eat this Passover with you before I suffer.’
 It was the partaking of these symbols by Christ’s disciples that he desired to oversee personally that validated his disciples’ entry into the New Covenant as foundational members of his spiritual body, the Church.

-To explain the validity and authority of the New Covenant in Christ, the apostle Paul used the analogy of the will, which required the testator's death to take effect.
+The apostle Paul used the analogy of the will, which required the testator's death to take effect, to explain the validity and authority of the New Covenant in Christ.
 The New Covenant was ratified upon Christ’s death.

 Kept in Remembrance

-Since Christ was not due to be sacrificed until the following afternoon, the partaking of the symbols of Christ by his disciples was done in faith, before the fact, as a foreshadowing of the Lord’s impending death.
+Since Christ was not due to be sacrificed until the following afternoon, his disciples partake of the symbols of Christ in faith before the fact as a foreshadowing of the Lord’s impending death.
 We are required to observe the same symbols at the end of the 14th of Abib in faithful acknowledgement and remembrance of Christ’s sacrifice, after the fact, in recognition that Christ died between the evenings on the 14th of Abib as our Passover Lamb for the very same purpose.

 It would have been idolatrous of Christ to introduce the symbols in any other year other than the one he was earmarked to lay down his life.
 It was only in his final year that Christ could have given the symbols.
 His disciples' partaking of the symbols signified that it was this actual Passover in which Christ would lay down his life.
 It signified that the Messiah was going to be the Passover Lamb of 30 CE.